nataliabernardo/nataliab_metis/Project_5/Readme.md

 #### Train the model
-* GPU vs. CPU Performance

-To train the model, I used tensorflow-gpu 1.5 on a Win10 machine with a NVIDIA GeForce GTX 970 4GB.
-I followed the steps described on https://www.tensorflow.org/programmers_guide/using_gpu .
-By using a GPU, the training was 10+ times faster than using tensorflow without GPU support on a MacBook.

-* Download the Faster-RCNN_RestNet model
+Once I decided the architecture, the first step for training, was to download the Faster-RCNN_RestNet model.

 ```
 wget http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz
 tar xvzf faster_rcnn_resnet50_coco_2018_01_28.tar.gz
 ```

-* On a new terminal:
+Finally, I could train the model, using the command below on a new terminal:

  ```
  python3 models/research/object_detection/train.py \